chestwood96/ActuallyLinearFilamentWidthSensor/README.md

 Use at least 3 perimeters and 5 top and bottom layers.

 # Build
-This is kind of a precision instrument and the quality of the final result heavily depends on how well it was asembled.
+This is kind of a precision instrument and the quality of the final result heavily depends on how well it was assembled.
 Unfortunately this involves sanding.
-![All the parts layed out](Images/AllParts.jpg) Imagine the 2 m3x6 screws on this picture are m3x8 too
+![All the parts layed out](Images/AllParts.jpg) Pretend the two m3x6 screws on this picture are also m3x8

 ## Cleaning up MainBody
 Make sure the walls of the sliding surface on the bottom and the sides are smooth and have nothing sticking out.
 In most cases this should be fine off the printer but in this one there was a little defect in the walls.
 Also make sure the top surface for the lid is smooth and flat.
 ![Defect in MainBody](Images/MainBodyDefect.jpg)
 ![Defect in MainBody sanded](Images/MainBodyDefectSanded.jpg)
-## Asembling the Plunger
+## Assembling the plunger
 Place the bearing on MainPlunger and place BearingTop on top of that.
 ![MainPlunger](Images/Plunger1.jpg)
 ![MainPlunger with BearingTop](Images/Plunger2.jpg)
-Take a piece of ABS (or whatever you used) filament cut about a 45 degree angle in the tip and push it through the pin hole.
-You may need to drill out the holes in Bearing top.
-Push them in most of the way, cut the filament a couple mm from the top and hammer it in the rest of the way.
-Once it is all the way in snip it of as flush as you can.
+Take a piece of the filament you printed with, sharpen the end, then push it through the pin hole.
+You may need to drill out the holes in BearingTop if the filament doesn't fit.
+Push them in most of the way, cut the filament a couple mm from the top, and hammer it in the rest of the way.
+Once it is all the way in snip it off as flush as you can.
-![Plunger with pin in one side](Images/Plunger3.jpg) Screw the bearing down using an m3x8 Screw.
+![Plunger with pin in one side](Images/Plunger3.jpg) Screw the bearing down using an m3x8 screw.
 ![Plunger with pin in one side](Images/Plunger4.jpg) Place your magnets (the nice ones if you got them) in the slot and gently (SmCO magnets are quite fragile and chip easily) press them all the way down, they should be a little bit below the surface of the part.
 They should be held in place pretty well. **If they don't sit in there snugly, glue them down using epoxy or something**, we don't wan't wobbly magnets.
 ![Magnet in slot](Images/Plunger5.jpg)
 ![Magnet in slot all the way down](Images/Plunger6.jpg)

 ## Fitting the plunger
-**Only sand with the sandpaper below the part, no one likes crunchy bearings**, also make sure you clean off the sanding dust so it doesn't get into the bearings.
+**Only sand with the sandpaper below the part** and avoid getting dust into the bearing, or it will seize and become crunchy.
+It is recommended to fix the sandpaper to a flat surface and move the part across the sandpaper.
+This avoids inadvertently making the part unlevel.

-Sand the sides of the plunger till it slides smoothly.
+Sand the sides of the plunger until it slides smoothly.
 You don't want to sand too much otherwise you'll get side to side play.
 ![Plunger sliding smoothly](Images/Plunger7.gif)

 *If you are using coil springs skip this step*

-Push 2 magnets into each of the outer holes on the plunger, both in the same direction (North facing backwards for example, it doesn't really matter if it's north or south but it should be the same on both sides).
+Push 2 magnets into each of the outer holes on the plunger, both facing in the same direction.
 The inner holes remain unused (could be used for more magnets if for some reason more spring force is required)
 ![Magnets in plunger](Images/Plunger8.jpg)
-Sand down the top of the plunger (the bottom should already be smooth) until You can freely shake it around with the lid closed.
+Sand down the top of the plunger (the bottom should already be smooth) until you can freely shake it around with the lid closed.
 Start by just holding the lid closed by hand (only grip at the corners) and then when that works screw in the 2 middle screws and check again.
-You want to remove as little as necessary to get smooth motion but not a lot of play.
+You want to remove as little as possible so you get smooth motion and not a lot of play.
 ![Sanded Plunger](Images/Plunger9.jpg)
 ![Sensor closed for testing](Images/Plunger10.jpg)

 ## Putting it all together
 *If you are using coil springs skip this step*

 Put the other 2 stacks of magnets into the holes as shown.
 The plunger should be attracted to the back of the sensor body like in the second picture.
-The magnets should now work as a spring.
+The magnets should now work as springs.
 ![Magnets on the plunger](Images/Plunger11.jpg)
 ![Magnets inserted in the body](Images/Plunger12.jpg)
 ![Magnets inserted in the body](Images/Plunger13.jpg)